wargabasdat/Seleksi-2024-Tugas-1/README.md

 The primary objective of this project is to extract detailed review data from [airlinequality.com](https://www.airlinequality.com/), clean it, transform it into a JSON format, and load it into a MySQL database.
 Additionally, this project provide an analysis into various aspects of passenger experience by data visualization.

 ## Program Specification
-- **Python3**: Forweb scraping, data cleaning.
+- **Python3**: For web scraping, data cleaning.
-  - Libraries: BeautifulSoup, Requests
+Libraries: BeautifulSoup, Requests
 - **MySQL**: For RDBMS
 - **Tableau**: For data visualization and dashboard creation.